Pi4J/pi4j.github.io/content/examples/jbang/pixelblaze_output_expander_image.md

 A LED strip doesn't only exist as a single strip, the same system is also used in a LED matrix.
 In this example, we will control such a [8*32 LED matrix](https://www.amazon.nl/dp/B0B81R484Z).

-Full LED strip code walkthrough, and additional info in this live session with Frank and Robert:
+Full LED strip code walkthrough, and additional info in this live session with Robert (aka Eitch) and Frank:

 {{< youtube eToIXACqSuY >}}